AnnLP2/react_course_hillel/README.md

 https://65ef5bb3ead08fa78a5055fb.mockapi.io/todos
 https://jsonplaceholder.typicode.com/todos

 2) Ability to change a list item using one (or both 🌟) of the inputs:
 - input[type=checkbox] for item.completed
 - input[type=text] for item.title

-Ability to delete a list item.
+3) Ability to delete a list item.

+🌟 Ability to add an item to the list.